-The Company manages its liquidity risk through the mechanisms described above and as described in Capital Management Disclosures (Note 25).
+The Company manages its liquidity risk through the mechanisms described above and as described in Capital Management Disclosures (Note 26).
 The Company has historically relied on issuances of shares and convertible debenture instruments to develop projects and to finance day-to-day operations and may do so again in the future.

-The Company's only significant long-term liability is its convertible debentures payable, such debentures issued in three series with fixed maturity dates of June 30, 2023, and each of which has a fixed annual interest rate of 12%.
+At December 31, 2022, the Company's only significant long-term liability is its secured convertible promissory note payable with a fixed maturity date of September 1, 2026 and a fixed annual interest rate of 6%.
 All other contractually obligated cash flows are payable within the next fiscal year.

-As at December 31, 2021 and 2020, the undiscounted contractual maturities of the Company's non-derivative financial liabilities were as follows:
+As at December 31, 2022 and 2021, the undiscounted contractual maturities of the Company's non-derivative financial liabilities were as follows: